Writing Styles for Different Media

 - Obviously, your copy will be spoken aloud.
 So as you’re writing, you should actually say it out loud to have a sense of what it sounds like.

-- Do not make your ad too long.
+- Do not make your ad copy too long.
 Radio and TV ads that sound like an auctioneer is doing the voiceover, where the announcer is trying to cram in too many words for the time allotted, are exceedingly annoying to the listener.
-Some of the most effective TV ads feature mostly music and visuals, with a very short voiceover or none at all.
+Some of the most effective TV spots feature mostly music and visuals, with a very short voiceover or none at all.

 - Look to the media outlet for help.
 The media outlet in question may actually be producing your ad.
-If you’re uncertain about your copy, generally your sales rep and production team will have good advice.
+If you’re uncertain about your spot’s copy, generally your sales rep and production team will have good advice.
 They produce hundreds of ads every year and know what works – draw on their experience.

 - If you’re producing a TV ad, use chyrons.
 Chyrons are text blurbs that appear onscreen as the voiceover is read.
 This allows you to, for example, keep your website URL onscreen during most of the ad.
 Don’t overdo chyrons, but they can be very helpful in reinforcing your message.
 Brevity is very important here!